Skip Navigation Links www.nws.noaa.gov

 Flow path: GTS data from many sites worldwide => NWSTG -- TNC => CCS

-If flagged for deficiency, check NAWIPS (Family of Services (FOS)), bulletin header USUS50 in FADD, OSOTG DATA program, and AWIPS in effort to isolate break in data flow.
+If flagged for deficiency, check NAWIPS (Family of Services (FOS)), bulletin header USUS50 in FADD and several AWIPS pils in effort to isolate break in data flow.
 Reports from U.S. stations are normally disseminated through AWIPS before reaching the Gateway and other users.
 Report findings to TOC Tech Control.
-Also, call PMB data flow specialists if you suspect a data flow problem or DbNet alert problem.
+Also, call PMB data flow specialists if you suspect a data flow problem or DBNet alert problem.
 Or contact Jeff Ator if you suspect a decoder problem.

 RAOBM (Mobile land rawinsonde data):